Jon9l/SugarySpire-ExhibitionNight-1-3-2-recreation/README.md

+This repository uses [1.3 decomp](https://github.com/azphina/SugarySpire-ExhibitionNight) as a basis.
+It is not a 100% recreation and has a few additional bug fixes.

+# Original description

 # Sugary Spire: Exhibition Night (The Reproduction)
 This repository hosts a work-in-progress decompilation of the "Sugary Spire: Exhibition Night" demo.
 It is close to 100% accurate to the original demo.